spotify-research/il-by-rl/CONTRIBUTING.md

 Below is an Example.

 1. Fork the project
-1. Check out the `master` branch
+1. Check out the `main` branch
 1. Create a feature branch
 1. Write code and tests for your change
-1. From your branch, make a pull request against `spotify-research/il-by-rl/master`
+1. From your branch, make a pull request against `spotify-research/il-by-rl/main`
 1. Work with repo maintainers to get your change reviewed
-1. Wait for your change to be pulled into `spotify-research/il-by-rl/master`
+1. Wait for your change to be pulled into `spotify-research/il-by-rl/main`
 1. Delete your feature branch

 ## Style